 December 3, 1989

-Many are familiar with the Christmas story, but few appreciate that the significance of Christmas is found at the cross.
+Many are familiar with the Christmas story, but few appreciate that Christmas’s significance is found at the cross.
 Alistair Begg challenges us to consider that Jesus is also the Man of Sorrows.
 He was rejected by men and endured the wrath of God in the place of the rebellious, and He invites men and women everywhere to come to Him to be saved.

 1Who has believed what he has heard from us?1